kubernetes/sig-release/release-team/role-handbooks/release-team-lead/README.md

 ## Time Commitments

 Release Lead is a very time-consuming role, especially towards the end of the release cycle.
-Before you volunteer to be Release Lead, please make certain that your employer and your family are okay with you spending a lot of time on the release for the next three months.
+Before you volunteer to be Release Lead, please make certain that your employer and your family are okay with you spending a lot of time on the release for the next four months.
 Here's a rough estimate of the time requirements by week:

 - Weeks 1-4: 4-8 hours a week
-- Weeks 5-8: 6-12 hours a week
+- Weeks 5-10: 6-12 hours a week
-- Weeks 9-13: 10 to 25 hours a week
+- Weeks 11-15: 10 to 25 hours a week
 - Release Day: Prepare to spend all day on release-related activities.
 Given the choice between working after-hours or weekends, and having the release be later than the initial target, delaying the release is preferred.

 Among the specific time commitments you have are:

-- SIG-Release and Release Team meetings once a week during weeks 1-7.
+- SIG Release and Release Team meetings once a week during weeks 1-10.
-- Burndown meetings three to five times a week during weeks 8-12.
+- Burndown meetings three to five times a week during weeks 11-15.
-- Community meetings once a week.

 In addition to the absolute time commitment you make, you must also consider the relative burdens on yourself and your team when establishing meetings.
 This means scheduling meetings and release events compatible with global working hours and coordinating with a global set of team leads and shadows.
 A few ways to accomplish this goal are as follows (but please feel free to implement and add your own solution):